EthanRDoesMC/EthanRDoesMC/README.md

 ### Hey, I'm Ethan.

-**I'm a computer science and foreign languages student** halfway through my third year of college.
+**I'm a computer science and foreign languages student** halfway through my fourth year of college.

 I feel at home in C languages.
 I know a moderate amount of Swift and just a little bit of everything else.